sumu9897/JavaScript/console function/read.md

-This File Also Show in Console
+This File Show in Console